All Episodes

 But I wish the poll numbers were better for him.

-I mean, to be honest, when I see it's neck and neck in Ohio, neck and neck in North Carolina, neck and neck in Florida, neck and neck in in Pennsylvania, neck and neck in New Mexico, neck and neck tied in Nevada.
+I mean, to be honest, when I see it's neck and neck in Ohio, neck and neck in North Carolina, neck and neck in Florida, neck and neck in Pennsylvania, neck and neck in New Mexico, neck and neck tied in Nevada.

-And you know, we start out with Texas and the South.
+And, you know, we start out with Texas and the South.

 Now, Trump, I think, is having her play defense in areas she didn't have to play defense.